kaoDev/kalleott.de/src/courses/project-webapp/server-side-react.md

 If you dig a bit deeper into the react-dom package you will find a sub folder called server and there is a function `renderToString`.
-As the name suggests it will return a html string instead of creating DOM-elements in the browser, this string can then be sent as a result of a client request.
+As the name suggests it will return an HTML string instead of creating DOM-elements in the browser, this string can then be sent as a result of a client request.